 (by contrast, if everybody in the world retweeted the latest hashtag campaign, Twitter would break.)

-Everyone giving this level of charity would kill Moloch dead.
-Moloch is the spirit of things responding to perverse incentives.
-But charity is in some sense the perfect unincentivized action.
+Charity is in some sense the perfect unincentivized action.
 If you think the most important thing to do is to cure malaria, then a charitable donation is deliberately throwing the power of your brain and muscle behind the cause of curing malaria.
-If, as I’ve postulated, the reason we can’t solve world poverty and disease and so on is Moloch, the capture of our financial resources by the undirected dance of incentives, then what better way to fight back than by saying “Thanks but no thanks, I’m taking this abstract representation of my resources and using it exactly how I think it should most be used”?
+If, as I’ve argued, the reason we can’t solve world poverty and disease and so on is the capture of our financial resources by the undirected dance of incentives, then what better way to fight back than by saying “Thanks but no thanks, I’m taking this abstract representation of my resources and using it exactly how I think it should most be used”?

 Once the level is fixed at ten percent, we get a better idea how to answer the original question: “If I want to be a good person who gives back to the community, but I am triggered by politics, what do I do?”
 You do good in a way that doesn’t trigger you.
 Another good thing about having less than 100% obligation is that it gives you the opportunity to budget and trade-off.
-If you make $30,000 and you accept 10% as a good standard you want to live up to, you can either donate $3000 to charity, or participate in several thousand political protests until your number of lives or dollars or DALYs saved is equivalent to that.
-I hope you have a lot of free time.
+If you make $30,000 and you accept 10% as a good standard you want to live up to, you can either donate $3000 to charity, or participate in political protests until your number of lives or dollars or DALYs saved is equivalent to that.

 Nobody is perfect.
 This gives us license not to be perfect either.
 Instead of aiming for an impossible goal, falling short, and not doing anything at all, we set an arbitrary but achievable goal designed to encourage the most people to do as much as possible.
 That goal is ten percent.